sergiusens/snappy-docs/build-snaps/go.md

 ## go-ethereum (geth)

-The `geth` example shows a `snapcraft.yaml` using a different version of Go than the one shipped in the distribution archive on the machine building the snap.
-Here is the entire `snapcraft.yaml` for `geth`.
+The geth example shows a `snapcraft.yaml` using a different version of Go than the one shipped in the distribution archive on the machine building the snap.
+Here is the entire `snapcraft.yaml` for geth.
 We'll break this down.

 ```yaml
 name: geth